pytest-dev/pytest-django/docs/database.rst

 Requesting this fixture will add a suffix to the database name when the tests are run via pytest-xdist.

-This fixture is by default requsted from :fixture:`django_db_modify_db_settings`.
+This fixture is by default requested from :fixture:`django_db_modify_db_settings`.

 django_db_use_migrations